How it works with ServiceBooked

 https://cal.com/your-name/30min.Paste it in ServiceBooked

 Open Settings → Integrations in your ServiceBooked dashboard.
 Find the Cal.com section.
 Paste the booking link in the Cal.com booking URL field.
-Save.From this point on, when the AI is in a conversation and the customer wants to book, the AI will share your Cal.com link.
+Save.From this point on, when the AI Receptionist is in a conversation and the customer wants to book, the AI Receptionist will share your Cal.com link.

 Set up the webhook (so bookings sync back)